pyth-network/per/scripts/dex-router/README.md

 ### Create Lookup Table

 Often, the on-chain liquidity routing instructions invoke a large number of accounts.
 As a result, the resulting set of instructions may be too large to fit into a single transaction.
-To minimize the size of the transaction, you can use a lookup table to store accounts commonly invoked in instructions like the Express Relay `SubmitBid` instruction.
+To minimize the size of the transaction, you can create a lookup table to store accounts commonly invoked in instructions like the Express Relay `SubmitBid` instruction using the [`solana address-lookup-table` CLI](https://docs.solanalabs.com/cli/usage#solana-address-lookup-table).

 ### Run DEX Router